mstksg/inCode/copy/entries/monad-plus-3.md

 4. Then, we fail/end the journey if that new plan is "unsafe" --- if it leaves either the Wolf and Goat alone on a riverbank or the Goat and Cabbage.
-5. At the end of it all, we succed with the new plan.
+5. At the end of it all, we succeed with the new plan.

 Let's try this out: